ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/mobile/ams/pa.md

 ```console
 Streamline-cli -pa <options> my_capture.apc
 ```
-The available options are documented [here](https://developer.arm.com/documentation/102009/latest/Command-line-options/The-pa-command), else can be seen with:
+The available options are documented in the [Performance Advisor User Guide](https://developer.arm.com/documentation/102009/latest/Command-line-options/The-pa-command), else can be seen with:
 ```console
 Streamline-cli -pa -h
 ```